ENGN2912B-2018/GPU-B/README.md

 ## Author Contributions
 ### Ziwei Chen
 Ziwei Chen was responsable for hardware camera setup, and video stream buffering.
 He implemented the hardware driver for this softwre, and beffer the captured video stream for ensuring realtime processing can be achieved.
 He also implemented the interfac between driver and algorithm, which allows the algorithm to control the buffer status.
+He was also responsable for holding regular team meetings, and setup meeting agendas to push the development forward.
 ### Jocelyn Cheng
 Jocelyn Cheng was responsable for graphical user interface development and design.
 The UI/UX design was the essencial for easy user interaction,  and it was implemented by using Qt IDE.
 In addition, she also implemented the interface between algorithm and GUI, which made it possible for user to visualize the realtime performance on screen.
 ### Haoze Zhang
 He was responsable for tracking algorithm, and system interfacing.
-He implemented the actual tracking algorithm by using templet matching, and also finished the main program, and interface all components to make the software as one piece.
+He implemented the actual tracking algorithm by using templet matching.
+He also finished the main program, and interface all components to make the software as one piece.